Alfredo Pareja Diezcanseco

-Alfredo Pareja Diezcanseco (October 12, 1908 – May 1, 1993) — born Alfredo Pareja y Díez Canseco — was a prominent Ecuadorian novelist, essayist, journalist, historian and diplomat.
+Alfredo Pareja Diezcanseco (October 12, 1908 – May 1, 1993), born Alfredo Pareja y Díez Canseco, was an Ecuadorian novelist, essayist, journalist, historian and diplomat.
 An innovator of the 20th-century Latin American novel, he was a founding member of the literary Grupo de Guayaquil ("Group of Guayaquil"), which brought a new emphasis to realistic novels.

-The government of President Jaime Roldós Aguilera (1979–81) appointed Pareja as Chancellor of the Republic and he also served as Foreign Minister of Ecuador (1979–80) and Ambassador to France (1983–84).
+The government of President Jaime Roldós Aguilera (1979–1981) appointed Pareja as Chancellor of the Republic and he also served as Foreign Minister of Ecuador (1979–1980) and Ambassador to France (1983–1984).
 His books have not yet been translated into English.

 Biography

-Pareja was born in Guayaquil in 1908, the son of Fernando Pareja y Pareja (1862-1919) and of Amalia Diez-Canseco y Coloma (1865–1945), daughter of the former Peruvian President Francisco Diez Canseco y Corbacho and his wife.
+Pareja was born in Guayaquil on October 12, 1908, the son of Fernando Pareja y Pareja (1862–1919) and of Amalia Diez-Canseco y Coloma (1865–1945), daughter of the former Peruvian President Francisco Diez Canseco y Corbacho and his wife.
 Pareja had to support his family from the age of 14.
 He read at night and assisted as a gate listener at the Colegio Vicente Rocafuerte, which was co-ed until 1937.
 He would monitor student conversations to ensure proper decorum.

 Pareja completed his early education in his hometown: primary school at the Colegio San Luis Gonzaga of the Christian Brothers.
 In 1927 Pareja and Jorge Pérez Concha founded the magazine Voluntad in collaboration with Leopoldo Benites Vinueza, but they published only six issues.

 In 1930, Pareja embarked on an adventure in the United States.
 As a result of the Great Depression, he worked on the New York City docks for a year (his later novel El Muelle (The Pier, 1933) reflects these experiences).

 After returning to Ecuador, he received his licenciado from the University of Guayaquil.
 He became a professor of history and of Spanish and Spanish American literature at Universidad Laica Vicente Rocafuerte de Guayaquil.
 He also served as a Superintendent of Secondary Education and as a deputy of Guayas Province.

 In 1934 he married Mercedes Cucalón Concha, a second cousin and niece of Carlos Concha Torres and his wife.
 They had three children together: Cecilia, Jorge and Francisco.